 The Role of Location Data

 The key to helping you measure your cross-channel advertising efforts is location data.
 Why?
 It provides a universal metric for campaign measurement, tying together your advertising efforts across all channels.
-Footfall attribution shows the direct impact of cross-channel ad exposure on driving store visits.
+Offline measurement shows the direct impact of cross-channel ad exposure on driving store visits.

 Learn more about how you can improve your attribution strategies in our white paper.